wpilibsuite/frc-docs/source/docs/software/vision-processing/identifying-and-processing-the-targets.rst

 .. math:: \tan \theta = \frac{w}{d}

-The datasheets for the cameras can be found at the following URLs: `Axis 206 <https://www.axis.com/files/datasheet/ds_206_33168_en_0904_lo.pdf>`_, `Axis M1011, Axis M1013 <https://netcam.cz/produkty/ip-kamery/pdf/axis-M1013-ds.pdf>`_, `Lifecam HD3000 <https://www.microsoft.com/accessories/en-us/products/webcams/lifecam-hd-3000/t3h-00011#techspecs-connect>`_.
+The datasheets for the cameras can be found at the following links: `Axis 206 <https://www.axis.com/files/datasheet/ds_206_33168_en_0904_lo.pdf>`__, `Axis M1011, Axis M1013 <https://netcam.cz/produkty/ip-kamery/pdf/axis-M1013-ds.pdf>`__, `LifeCam HD-3000 <https://www.microsoft.com/accessories/en-us/products/webcams/lifecam-hd-3000/t3h-00011#techspecs-connect>`__.
 These give rough horizontal view angles for the lenses.
 Remember that this is for entire field of view, and is therefore :math:`2 \theta`.
-This year's code uses the vertical field-of-view and it is therefore highly recommend to perform calibration (as described in the next article) to determine the appropriate view angle for your camera (empirically determined values for each camera type are included in the code as a reference).
+The 2016 code uses the vertical field-of-view and it is therefore highly recommend to perform calibration (as described in the next article) to determine the appropriate view angle for your camera (empirically determined values for each camera type are included in the code as a reference).

 .. figure:: images/identifying-and-processing-the-targets/distance.png